Chaste/IntroToChasteCpp2025/README.md

 ### 2. Run the test suite

 - Read through the code in [test/TestCustomVertexSimulations.hpp](./test/TestCustomVertexSimulations.hpp) and make sure you undersand what it is doing.
 - Compile and run the test suite in [test/TestCustomVertexSimulations.hpp](./test/TestCustomVertexSimulations.hpp).
+If you followed the previous instructions, the tests should be built already.
+You will need to re-run `make project_IntroToChasteCpp2025` each time you make changes.
+To run the tests, use the command `ctest -V -R TestCustomVertexSimulations`
 - Open the output in ParaView and see what each simulation has produced.
   - Download the output files from the `output` directory in vscode
   - Follow the instructions from the slides to view the outputs